 Experimental procedure: The experimental part of this project will focus on developing a benchtop scale PUREX process, and analyzing this process.
 The PUREX process extracts cations of U and Pu from nitric acid by forming complex compounds with TBP and subsequently partitions uranium and plutonium with Fe(II).
 First experiments will be conducted to verify that these two process step (extraction and back-extraction) for PUREX are performing as expected for the heavy metals, and subsequent experiments will be conducted for the determination of DCs for the two steps as well as DFs for a four extraction/three back-extraction process.

 The irradiated DUO2 pellet, containing fission products and Pu, will be dissolved in HNO3 for the experiments.
 The two main solutions used in this process are HNO3 and 30 vol.% tri-n-butyl phosphate (TBP) in a kerosene diluent.
 Quantification of material in these two respective solutions at various process steps will be done with a standard Canberra electrode coaxial High Purity Ge (HPGe) detector.
-The HPGe is a semiconductor detector which has the advantage of distinguishing gamma ray peaks at solutions of 10 keV, which is important because the fuel matrix has several gamma emitters.
+The HPGe is a semiconductor detector which has the advantage of distinguishing gamma ray peaks at resolutions of 10 keV, which is important because the fuel matrix has several gamma emitters.
 The data collected will be in the form of count rates in a gamma spectrum, and calibration sources will be used to convert these values to mass.
 Due to the large number of gamma spectrums that need to be collected and analyzed, a program will be written to automate analysis for a number of radionuclides.

 Aqueous samples will additionally be analyzed for plutonium content through mass spectroscopy and alpha analysis.
 Due to cost constraints, mass spectrometry will only be applied to a single process, while alpha analysis will ensue for the others.
 The NexION 300X quadrupole ICP-MS will be utilized for gathering mass spectrometric data.
 This machine works by drying, atomizing, and ionizing liquid samples.
 These samples are then passed through cone filters, curved in a quadrupole ion deflector, purified in a universal cell, refined in another quadrupole with a final mass to charge filtration and focused on a dual mode detector.
 The detector registers counts per second for particular isotopes masses and calibration with seven different standards will be used to determine isotopic concentrations for a range of isotopes and elements.